-Severe diarrhea may be a sign of a more serious illness.
+Severe diarrhea may be a sign of a more serious illness and should prompt you to call your doctor.
 Contact your health care provider if you have prolonged diarrhea or a fever that lasts more than 24 hours.
-Also, see your health care provider promptly if vomiting prevents you from drinking liquids to replace lost fluids.
+Also, see your doctor right away if vomiting prevents you from drinking liquids to replace lost fluids.

 What causes diarrhea?